ceph/ceph/doc/cephadm/services/monitoring.rst

 ``cephadm`` deploys Grafana using the certificate defined in the ceph key/value store.
 If no certificate is specified, ``cephadm`` generates a self-signed certificate during the deployment of the Grafana service.
+Each certificate is specific for the host it was generated on.

 A custom certificate can be configured using the following commands:

 .. prompt:: bash #

-  ceph config-key set mgr/cephadm/grafana_key -i $PWD/key.pem
+  ceph config-key set mgr/cephadm/{hostname}/grafana_key -i $PWD/key.pem
-  ceph config-key set mgr/cephadm/grafana_crt -i $PWD/certificate.pem
+  ceph config-key set mgr/cephadm/{hostname}/grafana_crt -i $PWD/certificate.pem

+Where `hostname` is the hostname for the host where grafana service is deployed.

 If you have already deployed Grafana, run ``reconfig`` on the service to update its configuration: